A5hleyRich/delightful-downloads/readme.txt

 Please refer to the [FAQ] at the root folder of this plugin for further instructions (documentation.txt)

 == Changelog ==

+= 9.9.42 =
+infobox datesymbol layout shows create and modified dates and agos on mouseover new files yellow, date and time display homogenized (shows only mod date if present else creation date catch error if download is created without adding a file (placeholder for file can be added later downloadtime as wildcard and for infobox and list added. shows download time (200Mbit) and on mouseover 6 typical internet lines dl-time

 = 9.9.40 =
 rewrite time function ddago(